Aggregation Trees: Empirical illustration

 Once the tree is constructed, we use observations from the honest sample to estimate the GATEs by constructing and averaging the doubly-robust scores in (\ref{equation_dr_scores}).
 Honest regression forests and $5$-fold cross-fitting are employed to estimate the necessary nuisance functions.

 Figure \ref{fig_aggregation_tree} displays the resulting tree.
 At the root, we see the estimated ATE of $-211$ grams.
+As detailed in Section \ref{subsec_treegrowing}, the algorithm then chooses the splitting variable and point that most reduce the within-leaf variation of the predicted CATEs---i.e., the split that maximizes between-group heterogeneity---and repeats this recursively in the child nodes.
 The observations are initially split into two groups: non-first-born children (root's left child) and first-born children (root's right child).
 This division, among all possible two-group splits, maximizes heterogeneity in treatment effects.
 The first group, which includes $58\%$ of the units, has an estimated GATE of approximately $-236$ grams, while the second group, representing $42\%$ of the units, has an estimated GATE of about $-176$ grams.

-The group of non-first-born children is further divided based on whether the child’s mother is young or older, with additional splits into smaller subgroups depending on whether the mother is black.
-The process is repeated until a stopping criterion is met.
+The non–first-born branch is further split by mother’s age (younger vs. older), yielding two new groups: non–first-born children with older mothers ($47\%$ of the sample; estimated GATE $\approx-249$) and with younger mothers ($11\%$; estimated GATE $\approx-183$).
+Both groups are further partitioned by maternal race (Black vs. non-Black), and one of the resulting nodes is split again by the number of prenatal care visits.
+In total, this produces six terminal groups.

 The sequence of optimal groupings is then constructed by progressively aggregating the two subgroups that yield the smallest loss in explained heterogeneity.
-Figure \ref{fig_sequence_groupings} visually illustrates this procedure.
-Reading the figure from left to right and top to bottom, each panel corresponds to a grouping in the sequence, derived by collapsing the node that minimizes the loss in explained heterogeneity.
+Figure \ref{fig_sequence_groupings} visually illustrates this procedure.\footnote{\ Figure~\ref{fig_alpha_path_dual} in Appendix \ref{app_data_description} reports cross-validated risk along the pruning path as a function of the number of leaves and of the cost–complexity parameter $\alpha$.} Reading the figure from left to right and top to bottom, each panel corresponds to a grouping in the sequence, derived by collapsing the node that minimizes the loss in explained heterogeneity.
 The figure clearly demonstrates the consistency of the results across the different granularity levels, highlighting how the generated sequence enables a coherent exploration of the trade-off between interpretability and the discovery of more granular heterogeneity.